-PART 1: THE COURT PAPERS
+PART 1: INSTRUCTIONS

-INSTRUCTIONS

-This packet contains court forms and instructions to file for approval of a conservator's first account.
+This packet contains instructions to file for approval of the final account for a conservatorship.
 Items in BOLD are forms that you will need to file with the Court.
 Non-bold items are instructions or procedures.
 Do not copy or file those pages!

-Order File Number Title # pages 1 PBCF6it Table of Contents (this page) 1 2 PBCF61i Instructions for the First Conservator's Account (Form 6) 10 3 PBCF62i Instructions: How to Complete the Amended Budget (Optional) 9 4 PBCF43i Transaction Log Instructions (Optional) 5 5 PBCF60p Procedures: When and How to File Petition for Approval of Conservator's First Account (Form 6) and Approval of Fees 3 6 PBGCF45h Fee Guidelines 3
+Order File Number Title # pages 1 PBCF8it Table of Contents (this page) 1 2 PBCF81i Instructions for the Conservator's Final Account (Form 8) 14 3 PBCF62i Instructions: How to Complete the Amended Budget (If necessary) 9 4 PBCF43i Transaction Log Instructions (Optional) 5 5 PBCF82i Instructions for the Statement of Asset Distribution (Optional) 2 6 PBCF80p Procedures: When and How to File for Approval of Final Account and (if applicable) Fee Statement 3 7 PBGCF45h Fee Guidelines 3